Dissipative Unified Dark Fluid: Observational Constraints: Data Analysis

 In addition to the SNe Ia observations, we also considered observational Hubble data (OHD) from CC and BAO measurements.
 CC techniques \cite{cctec} allow direct information about Hubble function as they are probe for direct measure of the differential age, $\frac{\Delta z}{\Delta t}$, of passively evolving galaxies, whence $H(z)=-\frac{1}{1+z}\frac{\Delta z}{\Delta t}$.
 Accordingly, They allow for model-independent measurements of Hubble function.
 However, CC is a good tool for Hubble function measure at redshifts $\leq 2$ \cite{chron}.

-In this work, we considered the updated list compiled by Maga$\widetilde{n}$a et al. \cite{mag} which contains 31 points from CC plus 20 points from BAO measurements.
+In this work, we considered the updated list compiled by Maga$\widetilde{n}$a et al. \cite{mag} which contains 31 points from CC measurements plus 20 points from clustering.
+However, we excluded the points of Alam et al. \cite{alam} as they are used in the BAO dataset.